jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

         _tokenCount,
         _split.preferClaimed
       );

+      // If there's an allocator set, trigger its `allocate` function. if (_split.allocator != IJBSplitAllocator(address(0)))
+        _split.allocator.allocate(
+          _tokenCount,
+          JBSplitsGroups.RESERVED_TOKENS,
+          _fundingCycle.projectId,
+          _split.projectId,
+          _split.beneficiary,
+          _split.preferClaimed
+        );

+      // Subtract from the amount to be sent to the beneficiary. leftoverAmount = leftoverAmount - _tokenCount;
+    }
     ```

     _External references:_

     * [`mintFor`](../../../jbtokenstore/write/mintfor.md)
-7. Reduce the leftover amount by the tokens that were sent to the split.

-    ```solidity
-    // Subtract from the amount to be sent to the beneficiary. leftoverAmount = leftoverAmount - _tokenCount;
-    ```
-8. Emit a `DistributeToReservedTokenSplit` event for the split being iterated on with the relevant parameters.
+7. Emit a `DistributeToReservedTokenSplit` event for the split being iterated on with the relevant parameters.

     ```solidity
     emit DistributeToReservedTokenSplit(